 All of the ministries of Haitian Christian Mission are extensions of the church.
 The key purpose for everything we do is to share the good news about Jesus Christ with others and to help believers in Christ grow in their faith.
 The starting place is Sunday services and ministry throughout the week.

 We partner with fifty-seven churches in Haiti.
 Some of the churches were planted by HCM while others were in existence already but came to HCM for support and guidance.
-Several are located in and around Port-au-Prince, but most are in very rural villages.
+Several are located in and around Port-au Prince, but most are in very rural villages.
 Some are relatively small congregations with very meager buildings while others are much larger congregations and have more substantial buildings of higher quality.
 In all of them, a lead pastor and a team of volunteers speak the gospel of love to the people in their own communities.

 In Haiti, pastors can have varying degrees of pastoral training.
 Some have no formal education.
 At HCM though we offer training seminars quarterly for all of our pastors and church leaders.
+We also host an annual pastor convention on our main campus.

 Many of the churches also double as schools and even medical clinics on occasion when we receive mobile medical teams.
 Teams also run vacation bible schools and food distribution in these buildings.
 More than a few are in desperate need of new walls, roofs, benches and equipment, yet they are full of life.